uscdev/shib-service/README.md

 ### Usage

-1. Create a Dockerfile based on this image and add your code and content
+1. Create a Dockerfile based on this image.
+Add your code and content

 ````dockerfile
 FROM uscdev/shib-service